-In simple terms a bridging loan provides fast and flexible finance when time is of the essence providing borrowers with a fast cash injection which would otherwise not be available through more traditional finance routes.
+In simple terms a bridging loan provides fast and flexible finance when time is of the essence.
+They provide borrowers with a fast cash injection, which would otherwise not be available through more traditional finance routes.

 There are 2 types of bridging loans: